juusob/jarvis/README.md

 2. Sign in or create an account
 3. Create a new project from the bottom of the dashboard
 4. Select **Agent with code**
-5. Run the first couple of commands provided by the setup wizard
+5. Run the first three commands provided by the setup wizard
    > If you want the LiveKit API keys to be automatically filled into your `env.local` file, run the command that generates a template agent

 ## 2. Set Up the Project Locally